tobyhodges/probable-enigma/episodes/01-introduction.md

 questions:
 - "Who are we?"
 - "Why should you know about Open Science and Data Managment?"
-- "Why should you addapt good data managment practices?"
+- "Why should you adopt good data managment practices?"
 objectives:
 - "Introduce ourselves and the course"
 - "Understand how you shape the future of research"
 - "Understand your responsibilites to your subordinates"
-- "Understand the changes triggered by DORA agreement"
+- "Understand the changes triggered by the DORA agreement"
 keypoints:
 - "You are a power figure"
 - "You need to permit your 'minions' to be ready for the future"